BergQuester/v8tr.github.io/_posts/2018-12-12-data-drive-table-views.md

 Although the code has increased from 12 lines to 19, it is still expressive and easy-to-understand.

+### Source Code

+If you are interested in seeing the full source code for this article, go ahead and [download the sample project from GitHub](https://github.com/V8tr/PluginTableViewController).

 ### Summary

 The common approach to table view management and data source implementation has a number of flaws, such as: hard to understand flow of control, cumbersome syntax, error-prone, violation of dependency inversion principle.